inaimathi/cl-notebook/README.md

 		- forward-sexp, backward-sexp
 		- slurp-sexp (forward/backward)
 		- barf-sexp (forward/backward)
-- History entries should be grouped with their parents.
-Guess you could pull out parent relationships at load-time?
-Sounds like you're getting closer and closer to sub-classing fact-base into a separate notebook class.
 - Proper autocompletion (this may qualify as both front-end and back-end)
 - Argument hints (again, both front and back-end)
 - Better automatic indenting